mendix/docs/content/en/docs/appstore/use-content/modules/workflow-commons.md

 ### 5.4 Clean-up {#clean-up}

-Workflow Commons contains a scheduled events to automatically clean-up expired audit trail records: **SE_WorkflowAuditTrailRecord_CleanUp**.
+Workflow Commons contains a scheduled event to disposition expired audit trail records after a pre-configured retirement period.

-The scheduled event will delete all the audit trail records for workflow instances that are either completed or aborted for a period longer than the number of days configured in the constant **AuditTrailRetentionInDays**.
+The scheduled event **SE_WorkflowAuditTrailRecord_CleanUp** will delete all the audit trail records for workflow instances that are either completed or aborted for a period longer than the number of days configured in the constant **AuditTrailRetentionInDays**.
 Audit trail records always get deleted per workflow instance and not individually.

-{{% alert color="info" %}}For the scheduled event to work, make sure that the **Workflow Completed** and **Workflow Aborted** events are selected in the [Configuration](#configuration) section. {{% /alert %}}
+This scheduled event is set to run every night at 01:00 AM and will permanently delete the audit trail records.
+Make sure to configure it according to your needs.

-By default, the scheduled event runs every night at 01:00 AM.
+{{% alert color="info" %}}For the scheduled event to work, make sure that the **Workflow Completed** and **Workflow Aborted** events are selected in the [Configuration](#configuration) section.{{% /alert %}}

 ### 5.5 Q&A